PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 <h5>Controls</h5>

-- Pad Up, Down: Select game or Folder.
+- Pad Up, Down : Select game or Folder.
-- Pad left / right: View game / folder list.
+- Pad left / right : View game / folder list.
 Or : Start the selected game / enter the game in the selected folder.
-- X: Displays the menu.
+- X : Displays the menu.
 - Square : Go to a previous directory.
 - On the menu :